Guide for New Students

 Topics explored: American government and politics, comparative political systems, international relations and world politics, and political philosophy.

 How to get started: First-year students normally begin their study in the department with POSC 120: Comparative Political Regimes, POSC 122: Politics in America: Liberty and Equality or POSC 160: Political Philosophy.
 Some 200-level courses are open to first-year students.
-Two first year seminars are also offered.

 Frequently asked questions: